Scholarship for Black Watchmaking Students

 Benjamin Banneker (1731-1806) was a self-taught mathematician, astronomer and horologist, who built one of the first wooden mechanical clocks in North America in 1753.
 Banneker’s clock was modeled after an imported pocket watch that he disassembled and studied.
 The hour-striking clock kept precise time and ran for 50 years before it was destroyed by fire.
 In addition to his clockmaking work, Banneker wrote a series of almanacs, demonstrating his vast knowledge of astronomy.
 Today, Banneker is honored with many schools, streets, recreational and cultural facilities named after him.
 In 1980, the US Postal Service honored Banneker with a postage stamp.

-Any Black student who has been accepted or is currently studying at a full-time watchmaking school in the USA is eligible for the Benjamin Banneker Scholarship.
+Any Black student who has been accepted or is currently studying at a full-time watchmaking school is eligible for the Benjamin Banneker Scholarship.
 Prospective students may also apply, with the understanding that the scholarship is contingent on their enrollment at a full-time watchmaking school.
 The scholarship is awarded every April.
 Awards up to $5,000 are available.

 To apply, students should email a letter in PDF form to the Trustees of the Horological Society of New York that includes a biography, explanation of their motivation to study watchmaking and an explanation of how this scholarship would benefit the applicant.
 A resume is required, and reference letters are recommended.
 The application period is January 1 to March 1 of every year.